 An expansion in the home market and R&D investments could be the foundation of Huawei’s survival plan, said market research firm Strategy Analytics.

-The report said that although the carrier business revenue also dropped in the first half of 2021, the aggressive 5G network expansion by Chinese carriers is expected to boost Huawei’s performance in the next few years.
+The report said that although the carrier business revenue also dropped in the first half of 2021, Chinese carriers’ aggressive 5G network expansion is expected to boost Huawei’s performance in the next few years.

 The slow 5G rollout in China in the first half 2021 impacted on the performance of Huawei’s carrier business.
 But Chinese operators recently kicked off a new round of 5G deployment in new frequency bands, – Guang Yang, Director, Strategy Analytics’ Service Provider Group.